Child safety at home: fire, poisons and water

 Store sharp items out of children’s reach.
-Watch out for small objects your child could swallow or stick into his nose, ears or eyes.
+Watch out for small objects that could be choking hazards or that your child could stick into their nose, ears or eyes.

 Prevent strangulation.
 Keep chains and cords on blinds and curtains shorter than 5 cm, or wrap them around cleats at least 1.6 m above the floor.

-Display emergency numbers and safety contacts near the phone or store on your mobile phone.
+Display emergency numbers and safety contacts on your fridge or store in your phone.
 Get more tips for child safety at home.